Community alignment on the immediate reduction or elimination of $APE staking emissions

 “Liquidity event”: An event that allows private capital to be publicly traded – in traditional markets this is typically through an IPO or acquisition.
 In crypto, this is typically through a token launch or acquisition.

-As soon as the proposal is passed.
+The follow-up proposal will be drafted as soon as the proposal is passed.

-Tax implications of high-yield staking
+Footnote: Tax implications of high-yield staking

 High-yield staking presents a significant tax burden to recipients and should only be deployed when it is necessary for a protocol to function.
 In most cases, participants will owe income tax on the FMV of staking rewards upon receipt.